-This is an absorbing account of a dialogue between leading Western scientists and the foremost representative of Buddhism today, the Dalai Lama of Tibet.
+This is an absorbing account of a dialogue between leading Western scientists and the foremost representative of Buddhism today, the Dalai Lama.

 For modern science, the transitional states of consciousness lie at the forefront of research in many fields.
 For a Buddhist practitioner these same states present crucial opportunities to explore and transform consciousness itself.
 This book is the account of a historic dialogue between leading Western scientists and the Dalai Lama of Tibet.
 Revolving around three key moments of consciousness—sleep, dreams, and death—the conversations recorded here are both engrossing and highly readable.
 Whether the topic is lucid dreaming, near-death experiences, or the very structure of consciousness itself, the reader is continually surprised and delighted.